The Mexicans like their heroes the way they like their tacos – with cheese.

 El Mariachi (1992, dir: Robert Rodriguez)

-Shot in Ciudad Acuñaby second-generation Mexican Robert Rodriguez on a budget of $7,000, the story of a wandering modern minstrel looking for work.
+Shot in Ciudad Acuñaby by second-generation Mexican Robert Rodriguez on a budget of $7,000, the story of a wandering modern minstrel looking for work.
 What’s in his guitar case?
 And why is everyone out to kill him?

 Like Water for Chocolate (1992, dir: Alfonso Arau)

-In Mexico a person in a state of sexual arousal is said to be “like water for chocolate”– this beautiful intense love story in which everyone seems ready to boil over, makes it clear why.
+In Mexico a person in a state of sexual arousal is said to be “like water for chocolate”– this beautiful intense love story, in which everyone seems ready to boil over, makes it clear why.

 Sex, Shame and Tears (1999, dir: Antonio Serrano)

 A lively film that will remind some of Doris Day and Rock Hudson sex comedies.
-That’s if you ignore the fact one of the main players is a rapist!
+That’s if you ignore the fact one of the main characters is a rapist!
 Weird, disjointed and beautifully acted.